onozaty/elevator-saga-solution/elevator-saga-auto-play/README.md

 # elevator-saga-auto-play

-This is an application that automatic run Elevator Saga.
+This is a tool that automatic run Elevator Saga.
 Elevator Saga challenge be executed repeatedly with the contents of the specified file.

 I created it for Elevator Saga benchmark!!